 No offense to everyone else, but a girl’s best travel partner is herself.
 Travelling solo can be a super empowering and eye-opening experience, and the feeling of complete freedom to choose where to go and what to do is simply unparalleled.
 When you’re on the road alone, you’re able to connect closely with your surroundings in a way that isn’t always available to you when someone else is by your side.
 It’s also a great opportunity to build confidence and get in touch with your inner traveler.
 Taking a solo trip is the ultimate act of self-indulgence, and once you take the first plunge, you’ll be hooked.

 If you’re looking for your next solo travel destination, we suggest a place that boasts some of the most spectacular wildlife and nature landscapes in the world – Africa.
 Africa is vastly different from coast to coast, making it the perfect place for adventure-seeking solo travelers.
-Here, you’re sure to find new ways to connect with your surroundings; whether it’s through the thrilling adrenaline rush of ziplining over the Victoria Falls, breathtaking views of the Big Five in their natural habitats on a safari, or sitting with a cup of coffee and chatting with the locals in one of the continent’s metropolitan centres.
+Here, you’re sure to find new ways to connect with your surroundings; whether it’s through the thrilling adrenaline rush of ziplining over the Victoria Falls, breathtaking views of the Big Five in their natural habitats on an African safari, or sitting with a cup of coffee and chatting with the locals in one of the continent’s metropolitan centres.
 Traveling alone in Africa can sound daunting to many, thanks to a number of misconceptions about the continent, but many people, women included, have experienced travelling to Africa alone, and found it to be completely safe.
 While recent political strife might mean that the continent hasn’t enjoyed the best reputation, Africa is just as safe, if not safer, than many other popular tourist destinations around the world.
 Depending on where you go, most attractions in Africa are far away from zones of conflict and enjoy low crime rates, with the biggest problem being sporadic petty crime.
 Women who are traveling alone might be more likely to receive unwelcome attention, but don’t let this discourage you – the same can result if you are too obvious about your wealth.
 When you travel alone in Africa, you’re sure to meet lots of friendly people – either warm and helpful locals, or other solo travelers just like you!

 Travel to: Africa